Capitol rioter Stager transferred to Arkansas prison

 The projected release date reflects the maximum of "good conduct" credit Stager can receive under the First Step Act of 2018.

-“The Act amended 18 U.S.C. § 3624(b) so that federal inmates can earn up to 54 days of good time credit for every year of their imposed sentence rather than for every year of their sentence served,” according to the Bureau of Prisons website.
+"The Act amended 18 U.S.C. § 3624(b) so that federal inmates can earn up to 54 days of good time credit for every year of their imposed sentence rather than for every year of their sentence served," according to https://www.bop.gov/inmates/fsa/overview.jsp.

 The "projected release date" is based on the sentence imposed, less the amount of good conduct time they may potentially earn as well as other factors, according to an email from Benjamin O'Cone, a spokesman for the Bureau of Prisons, who said he couldn't comment on any specific inmate's situation for privacy, safety and security reasons.